1Password/terraform-provider-onepassword/CONTRIBUTING.md

 ## Using plugin locally

-In your Terraform configuration you will need to specify the op plugin with
+In your Terraform configuration you will need to specify the op plugin with:

 ```tf
 terraform {